aimacode/aima-gsoc/README.md

 If you are interested in applying as a GSoC student, you should:
 - Say which of the above areas you are interested in working on.
 - Say what your experience is, including pointers to some projects you've worked on.
-- Bonus points if you've contributed to `aimacode` already: look for an open issue and pitch in.
+- Bonus points if you've contributed to `aimacode` already: look for an open issue and pitch in; let us know what you've done in the application.
-- You don't need a detailed proposal saying what specific things you want to do within an area.
+- You don't need a detailed proposal saying what specific things you want to do within an area--just general areas yoiu are interested in.